SAP/open-resource-discovery/docs/details/articles/grouping-and-bundling.md

 ## Quick Summary

 ORD offers multiple ways how resources are grouped or bundled together.
-Some of them have a very specific indented usage and some offer the applications complete freedom.
+Some of them have a specific indented usage, while others offer the application providers complete freedom.

 ### Predefined Grouping Concepts

 * The [**Package**](#package) is the only mandatory bundling concept.
   * Every ORD Resource MUST be assigned to exactly one Package.
-  * The concerns of a Package are about
+  * The concerns of a Package are:
     * What is published together
     * How the published information are presented on a catalog, e.g. in SAPs case the [Business Accelerator Hub](https://api.sap.com/)
 * The [**Consumption Bundle**](#consumption-bundle)